MedTAG/medtag-core/README.md

 3. Once you have logged in, you will be asked to provide a first reports configuration.
 In particular, you have to provide:

-   1. **Report type**: this is can be *MedTAG Reports* and it indicates the reports the administrator uploaded or *PubMed articles* and it indicates the PubMed articles you uploaded giving their ID.
+   1. **Report type**: this can be *MedTAG Reports* and it indicates the reports the administrator uploaded or *PubMed articles* and it indicates the PubMed articles you uploaded giving their ID.

    2. **Language**: this is the language of the reports you will annotate.